DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 ### - Create docker-compose.yml and .env file

-Basic simple docker compose.<br>
+Basic simple docker compose, using the official caddy image.<br>
-Official caddy image is used.
 Ports 80 and 443 are pusblished/mapped on to docker host as Caddy is the one in charge of any traffic coming there.<br>

 `docker-compose.yml`
 ```yml